 Andover, 30 June to 8 August 2018

-Andover Museum effectively hold two collections.
-One is the local museum, which gleefully begins with neanderthals and the fine figure that is "Hairy Mary" before unrolling to the present day.
+Andover Museum effectively hold two permanent collections.
+One is the local museum, which gleefully begins with neanderthals and the fine figure that is "Hairy Mary" before rolling on through history to the present day.
 The other is the Museum of the Iron Age, which is centred upon the impressive hill fort at nearby Danebury Hill.
 It seemed like the perfect place for Traces.

 Artikinesis are Adeliza Mole, Brian R. Marchant, Rosemary Lawrey and myself.
 We've been working together for three years now, and the results are always interesting.